edsonayllon/eth2.0-call21-notes/README.md

     * We're also trying to gauge from the Moloch DAO tester and all the valuable work that we did into creating this type of testnet, what would it take to create a test-bench where we would be able to really create a Genesis even, make it possible for all the peers to recognize each other even over a static hearing is fine for now.
 And to start having an exchange of block attestations, making sure that it's working all the time.
 * There are separate efforts in parallel:
     * One is to work on the gossipping approach.
 Right now the gossip is extremely simple.
 We simply tell everyone we have a block and they can ask for it, or we have an attestation and they can ask for it.
-    * The other side, we're working on all sorts of utilities and tools so it's possible for the community to run a testnet with the various clients, so there are a number of stylization items around the keystore.
+    * The other side, we're working on all sorts of utilities and tools so it's possible for the community to run a testnet with the various clients, so there are several stylization items around the keystore.
 On making sure we can all generate the same genesis event and it can work with a gift note on the local network, it can generate that from its state of a contract being deployed there.
-* At white block we have the ability to snapshot the state and so we create testnet where the state is already snapshotted.
+* At white block we can snapshot the state and so we create testnet where the state is already snapshotted.
 We will be using that tech as much as possible to shorten the dev cycles.
 It takes quite a bit to create the whole set-up every time.

 **Danny Ryan**:
 * Some client are currently gossiping hashes and doing RPC calls for retrieval of that data.
-* Our assumption is that the latency of that will be too high and gossiping full objects is going to be the proper path.
+* We assume that the latency of that will be too high and gossiping full objects is going to be the proper path.

 **Whiteblock**:
 * Right, we cripple this to a point where it's very very simple for the reason of just having interoperability.
-* At collection time you want to use something like Gossip Sub or even Episub where we have the ability to really tune-in the number of peers and have propagation that is impossible to stop, from a network perspective, the propagation of a message.
+* At collection time you want to use something like Gossip Sub or even Episub where we can really tune-in the number of peers and have propagation that is impossible to stop, from a network perspective, the propagation of a message.
 But it's also much easier on the network.
 * All this needs to be benchmarked, so that helps us increment to increase advancements.

 **Jonny Rhea**:
 * At Preston's suggestion, that we simplify the gossiping mechanism.
-* The egress or ingress charges were really high on GCP, and that methodology help cut the cost down.
+* The egress or ingress charges were high on GCP, and that methodology help cut the cost down.
 Is that right Preston?

 **Preston**:
 * I think what you're referring to is when we're creating the announcement messages?